 The employer may also wish to explore alternatives, such as permitting the employee to work from home if possible.

-If an employee is worried about catching the virus and so refuses to attend work, Acas suggests listening to the employee’s concerns and offering reassurance.
-An employer's response to this will depend on the actual risk of catching the virus, will be different for every employer and will depend on specific circumstances including whether anyone in the workforce has already been diagnosed or there is another real risk of exposure.
-Employers may decide to offer a period of paid annual leave or unpaid leave, or allow the employee to work from home where this is feasible.
-Responses should be reasonable to the specific situation.
+If an employee is worried about catching the virus and refuses to attend work, Acas suggest listening to the employee’s concerns and offering reassurance.
+Your response to this will depend on the actual risk of catching the virus at work.
+It will be different for every employer and will depend on specific circumstances including whether anyone in the workforce has already been diagnosed or there is another real risk of exposure.
+You may decide to offer a period of paid annual leave or unpaid leave or allow the employee to work from home where this is feasible.
+Your response should be reasonable to the specific situation.

 Coronavirus is not a reason to treat employees differently because of their national origin.
 Placing extra obligations on individuals (more robust hygiene methods, for example) just because they are from China places employers at risk of a claim of race discrimination.
 Extra hygiene measures, if implemented, should be required of all employees.

 Employers should be alert to ‘banter’, or more serious instances of harassment, between employees about the virus which relates to someone’s nationality or ethnicity and ensure that their zero tolerance stance to harassment is maintained.

 The World Health Organisation’s standard infection control measures are:

 - frequently cleaning hands by using alcohol-based hand rub or soap and water

 - when coughing and sneezing cover mouth and nose with flexed elbow or tissue – throw tissue away immediately and wash your hands.

 - avoid close contact with anyone who has fever and cough.

 - if you have fever, cough and difficulty breathing seek medical care early and share previous travel history with your health care provider.